oelarnes/spells/README.md

 - `exprMap`: A function of card name that returns the expression for a `NAME_SUM` column.

 - `dependencies`: A list of column names.
-All dependencies must be declared by name, except for view columns that depend on columns in the data file.A
+All dependencies must be declared by name.

 - `version`: When defining a column using a python function, as opposed to Polars expressions, add a unique version number so that the unique hashed signature of the column specification can be derived for caching purposes, since Polars cannot generate a serialization natively.
 When changing the definition, be sure to increment the version value.
 Otherwise you do not need to use this parameter.